 ProfessionalsAlexia D. Korberg

-Alexia Korberg is a partner in the Litigation Department, where she specializes in complex civil litigation.
-She represents clients in high-stakes commercial disputes across a range of industries, including private equity, banking, media, energy, insurance, technology, and biomedicine.
-She has extensive experience in state and federal courts, at both the trial and appellate levels, and in arbitration.
+Alexia Korberg (they/them) is a partner in the Litigation Department and Deputy Chair of the M&A Litigation Practice Group, where they specialize in complex civil litigation.
+They represent clients in high-stakes commercial disputes across a range of industries, including private equity, media, banking, technology, and biomedicine.
+Alexia has significant trial experience and practices in both state and federal courts, including at the appellate levels, and in arbitration.

-Alexia's first career was in private equity, and she applies her concomitant understanding of finance, securities, and business to all of her commercial representations.
+Alexia's first career was in private equity, and they apply their concomitant understanding of finance, securities, and business to all of their commercial representations.

 Alexia’s recent representations include: